Careers360 Logo

 GATE Exam Pattern for Chemistry 2026 (Out) - Check Marking Scheme, Preparation Books

-GATE Exam Pattern for Chemistry 2026 - IIT Guwahati has released the GATE 2026 chemistry exam pattern on the official website, gate2026.iitg.ac.in.
-Candidates can check the GATE exam pattern for chemistry 2026 on this page.
+GATE Exam Pattern for Chemistry 2026 - IIT Guwahati has published GATE 2026 exam patter for chemistry at gate2026.iitg.ac.in.
 As per the exam pattern for GATE Chemistry 2026, the question paper will be divided into three subsections: Physical Chemistry, Organic Chemistry, and Inorganic Chemistry.
 A total of 65 questions will be included, which will consist of MCQs, MSQs, and NAT questions.
-The authority will conduct the GATE 2026 exam on February 7, 8, 14 and 15, 2026.
+The authority will conduct the GATE 2026 exam for Chemistry on February 7, 2026.
+The weightage for core chemistry is 85% and General Aptitude is 15%.
+Go through the complete article to learn about the GATE exam pattern for Chemistry 2026.
+Students can check all the details on the GATE Chemistry exam pattern 2026 in this article.

 This Story also Contains